Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at average time in days below previous high water mark in of 298 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (181 days).
+• Looking at the average days below previous high of 229 days in the last 5 years of Staples, we see it is relatively greater, thus worse in comparison to the benchmark SPY (123 days)

 Performance (YTD)